 Introduction

 Karma is a collaborative effort to protect operators in the financial ecosystem from bad actors.
 Who are bad actors?
-Bad actors are individuals that are always trying to explore the financial space and its loopholes to discover ways to dupe operators in the space or have even duped them in the past or defaulted on loans without intent to pay back.
+Bad actors are individuals who are always trying to explore the financial space and its loopholes to discover ways to dupe operators in the space or have even duped them in the past or defaulted on loans without intent to pay back.

 Karma as a Decision Model Module